nycbeardo/nycbeardo/README.md

 ## 👯 Would love to collaborate on ...

-💡 Any JAMstack based web app projects (11ty, Gatsby, Ghost)
+💡 Any JAMstack based web app projects (11ty, Astro)

-💡 User Interface and multimedia projects dealing with generative art
+💡 User Interface and multimedia projects dealing with generative and algorithmic art

 <br/>